 Post sponsored by Adam Broderick Salon & Spa

-If you live in this area, you know Adam Broderick Salon.
-Not only does he own two very successful salons in Ridgefield and Southbury, Adam is respected as an industry innovator and leader.
+If you live in this area, you know Adam Broderick Salon & Spa.
+Not only does he own two very successful salons in Ridgefield and Southbury, but Adam is also respected as an industry innovator and leader.
 As a motivational speaker and consultant, he has helped many salons around the country achieve growth and expansion.
-A perfect example of Adam’s innovative and forward thinking mind is his recent collaboration with ColorWow.
+A perfect example of Adam’s innovative and forward-thinking mind is his recent collaboration with ColorWow.

 Tell us about Adam Broderick, the Manhattan years.
 Where/how did you get your start?